TheGrayGryphon/R8-Industry-Tool-Gray-Edit/README.md

 A GUI application for viewing and editing Run8 Train Simulator industry configuration files (.ind).

+## NOTE: This software is not an official product from Run8 Studios

+Please do **not** contact the developers at Run8 Studios for support with this tool - instead, create an issue in this repo.

 ## Features

 - View and edit industry configurations